-At present due to COVID-19 Bradwell Lodge is slowly bring back events that forr with in the current Road Map to Recovery as set out by the Government.
+At present due to COVID-19 Bradwell Lodge is slowly bringing back events that fall with in the current Road Map to Recovery as set out by the Government.

 As restrictions are lifted we will inform you of the events coming up.
 All events will still have COVID-19 restrictions, such as handwashing/sanitising, face masks to be worn, one-way system for entering ands exiting the building, restricted capacity and Track and Trace.

 We would love you all back at the Lodge but to do this we must ask you to follow any signs that are displayed, either or floor or on walls/doors/windows.
 These are here not only for your protection and safety but also for the protection and safety of our volunteers.

 In this section we will provide you with news and latest information relating to Bradwell Lodge Community Centre.

 If you have any information you wish to be displayed in this section, please contact the Company Secretary via any of the above methods.

 We hope that everyone is well after the recent lock downs?
 As you know Government have come up with a Road Map to Recover.

 We have been going through this to see when we can re-open safely and if there are any particular instances in which some events need to be delayed until the lock down restrictions have been removed on 21st June 2021.

 We have therefore taken this opportunity to let you know our plans for re-opening.

 Since the 12th April 2021, we have lifted some of the postponements that were put in place in line with the RMtR (Road Map to Recovery).